tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

     - types

 **TODO** normalization parameters

+The :par:`timeGainsNormalization` and :par:`frequencyGainsNormalization` parameters set the normalization.
+The normalization parameters specify whether to normalize the signal function to 1.
+Normalization parameters:

+- No normalization (""): no normalization
+- Integral: the area below the signal function equals to 1; this is multiplied by the transmission power
+- Maximum: the maximum of the signal function equals to 1; this is multiplied by the transmission power

 ..
 The signal shapes can be configured using the :par:`timeGains` and :par:`frequencyGains` parameters of dimensional transmitters.